 Three sections of the ESA are most applicable to the Project.
-Section 4 establishes a complex process for listing FE and FT species, identifying their critical habitats (as well as evolutionary significant units, or ESU, and Distinct Population Segments, or DPS), and developing and
+Section 4 establishes a complex process for listing FE and FT species, identifying their critical habitats (as well as evolutionary significant units, or ESUs, and Distinct Population Segments, or DPSs), and developing and implementing recovery plans.
+Section 7 of the ESA requires federal agencies to consult with the

-The Sacramento USFWS office no longer maintains a list of "species of concern."
+2 The Sacramento USFWS office no longer maintains a list of "species of concern."
 However, other agencies and organizations may maintain a list of what they consider to be at-risk species.
 These may include species on the American Fisheries Society's list of Protected Fishes of the United States and Canada, state lists of protected species, and species identified as imperiled or vulnerable by state Natural Heritage Programs and various conservation organizations, such as The Nature Conservancy.
 These species, unless otherwise indicated, have no legal status.

-implementing recovery plans.
-Section 7 requires federal agencies to consult with the USFWS or NMFS to ensure that any action that they authorize, fund, or carry out is not likely to jeopardize the continued existence of any FE or FT species, or result in the destruction or adverse modification of critical habitat for these listed species.
+USFWS or NMFS to ensure that any action that they authorize, fund, or carry out is not likely to jeopardize the continued existence of any FE or FT species, or result in the destruction or adverse modification of critical habitat for these listed species.
 Finally, Section 9 of the ESA prohibits any person from "taking" a FE or FT species.

 FERC is the lead federal agency (or "action agency" under the ESA) for relicensing of the Project and, therefore, must consult with USFWS and NMFS to ensure that FERC's actions and authorizations do not jeopardize the continued existence of any FE or FT species or adversely affect any designated critical habitat.
 Jeopardy exists when an action would "appreciably reduce the likelihood of both the survival and recovery of a listed species" (50 CFR § 402.02).
-Consultation typically is initiated by a request to USFWS and NMFS for an inventory of FE and FT species, and species officially proposed by USFWS or NMFS for listing as endangered or threatened that may be present in the Project Region.3 FERC then prepares a biological assessment (BA), to determine whether these listed species or their critical habitats are likely to be adversely affected by the federal action.
-Under current regulations, if FERC's BA indicates that the relicensing may have an adverse effect on a listed species or its critical habitat, formal consultation with USFWS and/or NMFS is required.
-At the end of the consultation process, USFWS or NMFS issues a biological opinion (BO), which specifies whether or not the action will place a FE or FT species or critical habitat in "jeopardy."
+Consultation typically is initiated by a request to USFWS and NMFS for an inventory of FE and FT species as well as species officially proposed by USFWS or NMFS for listing as endangered or threatened that may be present in the Project Region.3 FERC then prepares a biological assessment (BA), to determine whether these listed species or their critical habitats are likely to be adversely affected by the federal action.
+Under current regulations, if FERC's BA indicates that the relicensing may have an adverse effect on a listed species or its critical habitat, formal consultation with USFWS or NMFS is required.
+At the end of the consultation process, USFWS or NMFS issues a biological opinion (BO), which specifies whether or not the action will place a FE or FT species or critical habitat in jeopardy.
 If a jeopardy opinion is issued, USFWS or NMFS must include reasonable and prudent alternatives to the action.
-A nonjeopardy opinion may be accompanied by an "incidental take statement" that specifies impacts of the taking, mitigation measures, and terms and conditions for implementation of the mitigation measures.
+A non-jeopardy opinion may be accompanied by an "incidental take statement" that specifies impacts of the taking, mitigation measures, and terms and conditions for implementation of the mitigation measures.

-Section 7.7 of this Preliminary Information Package discusses species listed under the ESA and designated critical habitats that Licensee will address in the relicensing proceeding.
+Section 7.7 of this Pre-application Document discusses species listed under the ESA and designated critical habitats that Licensee will address in the relicensing proceeding.